mcfly-io/generator-mcfly/README.md

 [![NPM](https://nodei.co/npm/generator-mcfly.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/generator-mcfly)

+# IMPORTANT UPDATE
+The generator was previously named `generator-angular-famous-ionic`

+2 things to note
+1. installation is now `npm install -g generator-mcfly`
+2. If you have existing project modify the name of the generator in your `.yo-rc.json` file

 ## Description
 This generator will scaffold for you an application using angularjs, browserify, and either ionic framwork or famo.us (even both).